Access and comment on a planning application

 Any written comments you make about an application, by law, must be publicly available.

-Responses will be published on the council’s website, and will be open for viewing by members of the public.
+Responses will be published on our website, and will be open for viewing by members of the public.

-Your comment if submitted electronically using Public Access will publish your name and postal address and the content of your comment.
-Your e-mail address and telephone number are automatically withheld from publishing.
-Anything you write in the comments box will be published on the website (e.g. I live opposite the property) so be aware that this would be public for anybody to see.
+Your comment if submitted electronically using Public Access will publish the content of your comment only – your personal data such as name, address, e-mail address and telephone number are automatically withheld from publishing.
+Please be aware though that if the applicant asks who submitted the comment we are obliged to tell them so if you have any objections to this you must let us know.
+Anything you write in the comments box though will be published on the website so please be aware of potentially identifying yourself through other ways (e.g. I live opposite the property) as this would be public for anybody to see.

 If you submit an e-mail or postal comment we shall publish your name and postal address and the content of your comment, however redact (blank out or obscure from public view), your e-mail address, telephone number and signature.

-The council will not post comments which it considers to contain libelous, discriminatory or otherwise offensive remarks.
+The council will not post comments which it considers containing libellous, discriminatory or otherwise offensive remarks.

 Please be aware that it may be possible for your name and address to be browsed through internet browsers and search engines such as Google and Yahoo.